wkumari/draft-vandergaast-edns-client-subnet/README.md

    but Recursive Resolvers are not required to use this information.

-   For privacy reasons, and because the whole IP address is rarely required to determine an optimized response, the ADDRESS field in the option SHOULD be truncated to a certain number of bits, chosen by the administrators of the Intermediate Nameserver, as described in Section 10.
+   For privacy reasons, and because the whole IP address is rarely required to determine a tailored response, the ADDRESS field in the option SHOULD be truncated to a certain number of bits, chosen by the administrators of the Intermediate Nameserver, as described in Section 10.